Wolox/tech-guides/frontend/angular/style-guide.md

         └── forms.sccs
 ```

+**Considerations:**
+  - Make locating code intuitive, simple and fast
+  - Create a module and routing for each screen (for lazy routing)
+  - Each general component must have a module
+  - Do not repeat elements like interfaces, enumerations or functions if they are used more than once, include them in the helpers folder

 ## Modules

 A module can be easily loaded in different places in your app.
 Also, the modules can be isolated for [testing](https://angular.io/guide/testing#angular-testbed) as a code unit.